Talar Fracture in Adults

 - Trouble moving your ankle or foot

-- Inability to put weight on your ankle or foot
+- Not being able to put weight on your ankle or foot

 How is a talar fracture diagnosed?

-- MRI: This scan uses powerful magnets and a computer to take pictures of your ankle.
-An MRI may show tissue or ligament damage.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- An x-ray, CT scan, or MRI may be used to check for a fracture or other problem.
+Contrast liquid may be used to help your ankle show up better in pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

-- Bone scan: This is a test to look at the bones in your ankle.
+- A bone scan is a test to look at the bones in your ankle.
 The bone scan may show a fracture or infection.
-You will get a radioactive liquid, called a tracer, through a vein in your arm.
-The tracer collects in your bones.
-Pictures will then be taken to look for problems.
+You will get a radioactive liquid, called a tracer, that collects in your bones.
+Pictures will then be taken.

-- Arthroscopy: Your caregiver may want to look inside your ankle to check for signs of fracture or injury.
+- Arthroscopy is used to look inside your ankle to check for signs of fracture or injury.
 A small incision is made in your ankle and a scope is inserted.
 A scope is a flexible tube with a light and camera on the end.

 How is a talar fracture treated?

-- Support devices: Support devices include casts and removable boots.
-These devices prevent ankle movement and help your talar fracture heal.
+- Support devices such as casts and removable boots prevent ankle movement and help your talar fracture heal.
 A support device may be the only treatment you need.
-You may also need crutches to help you move around.
+Crutches can help you move around until the bone heals.

 - You have a fever.